MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/bitlocker-on-csv.md

 In addition to the TPM, BitLocker gives you the option to lock the normal startup process until the user supplies a personal identification number (PIN) or inserts a removable device.
 This device could be a USB flash drive, that contains a startup key.
-These additional security measures provide multi-factor authentication and assurance that the computer won't start or resume from hibernation until the correct PIN or startup key is presented.
+These additional security measures provide multifactor authentication and assurance that the computer won't start or resume from hibernation until the correct PIN or startup key is presented.